Margaret Ferrier: Breaches of COVID-19 regulations and resignation

 In October 2020, Ferrier's Rutherglen constituency association announced that they had asked her to resign her seat over the scandal, which she refused.
-In the same month, the Metropolitan Police said they would be taking no further action into the matter.
+In the same month, the Metropolitan Police said they would be taking no further action on the matter.

 On 12 November 2020, Ferrier made her first appearance in the Commons since breaching COVID-19 regulations.
-In view of the circumstances, Richard Leonard, the then Leader of Scottish Labour, described the appearance as "a gross insult to her constituents."
+In view of the circumstances, Richard Leonard, the leader of Scottish Labour, described the appearance as "a gross insult to her constituents".
 He accused her of gross selfishness and started a petition for her resignation from parliament.

-On 4 January 2021, Ferrier was arrested and charged by Police Scotland with "culpable and reckless conduct."
+On 4 January 2021, Ferrier was arrested and charged by Police Scotland with "culpable and reckless conduct".
 On 3 February 2021 she appeared at Glasgow Sheriff Court; no plea or declaration was made and she was given bail.
-She pled guilty to the charge on 18 August 2022, and on 13 September was sentenced to 270 hours of community service.
+She pleaded guilty to the charge on 18 August 2022, and on 13 September was sentenced to 270 hours of community service.

+On 30 March 2023, the Commons Select Committee on Standards recommended that she be suspended from Parliament for 30 days.
+She lost her subsequent appeal on the recommendation, which was upheld on 22 May 2023 with the independent panel finding that she "acted with blatant and deliberate dishonest intent.
+She acted with a high degree of recklessness to the public and to colleagues and staff at the House of Commons.
+She acted selfishly, putting her own interests above the public interest."
+The House of Commons voted to suspend Ferrier for 30 days, which led to a recall petition in Rutherglen and Hamilton West.
+The result of the petition was declared on 1 August; almost 15 per cent of eligible constituents had signed, unseating Ferrier and triggering a by-election in the constituency.
+Ferrier confirmed that she would not seek re-election.
+The by-election, held on 5 October, was won by Michael Shanks of the Labour Party.

 Personal life

-Ferrier lives in Halfway, South Lanarkshire with her daughter.
+Ferrier lives in Halfway, South Lanarkshire, with her daughter.